aherbert/gdsc-smlm/docs/pc_palm_plugins.rst

 PC-PALM Save Results
 --------------------

 Saves all the PC-PALM results held in memory to a results folder.
+When the plugin is run a folder must be selected.
+All results currently held in memory are saved to the folder in an XML format.
+Analysis results performed in the frequency domain to create a *g(r)* curve have the prefix ``Frequency``; results performed in the spatial domain have the prefix ``Spatial``.

 PC-PALM Load Results
 --------------------

-Load all the PC-PALM results from a results folder to memory.
+Loads all the PC-PALM results from a results folder to memory.
+When the plugin is run a folder must be selected.
+All files with the ``.xml`` suffix will be loaded.
+Each result file has an ID.
+The result will replace any current result held in memory with the same ID, otherwise the result will be added to the current results.
+To load results from different directories saved in different sessions of PC-PALM analysis (thus the IDs are not unique) requires editing the XML files to create a unique ID for each file.

+An error is shown if any XML file is not recognised as a PC-PALM result.

 PC-PALM Fitting